'Midnight' Choke Cherry

 Height and Spread: 7m x 4m

-Overview: Choke cherry is an excellent choice for agroforestry planting in cold temperate regions.
-It is a fruitful plant that produces large yields of black cherries.
-Choke cherries were widely used and important berries for first nations across Canada.
+Overview: 'Midnight' Choke cherry is an excellent choice for agroforestry planting in cold temperate regions.
+This seeds train was selected to produce large yields of black cherries.

-Fruits: Crimson to black fruit borne in clusters, 8-12 mm across.
-Ripen in August.
+Fruits: Black fruit borne in clusters, 8-12 mm across.
+About 10 seeds per gram.

 SEED TREATMENT / SOWING